 Normal pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Normal is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar - grass declining.
+Today (16 July) pollen in Normal is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
 Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app